artie-l/pump-probe-experiment-control/README.md

 3. Uncomment lines 130 to 133 inclusive.
 4. Re-run the script.

-If the sensitivity was changed, and `IDN` with the number was printed in the console, LIA has been configured.
-We can now proceed to the Delay Line configuration.
+If the sensitivity was changed, and `IDN` with the number was printed in the console, LIA has been sucesfully configured.
+We can now proceed to the Delay Line setup.

 ## Delay line setup